Georger570/libstix2/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/freetaxii/libstix2)](https://goreportcard.com/report/github.com/freetaxii/libstix2) [![GoDoc](https://godoc.org/github.com/freetaxii/libstix2?status.png)](https://godoc.org/github.com/freetaxii/libstix2)

+## NOTE: THIS IS FORK OF freetaxii/libstix2 WITH MONGODB SUPPORT

 libstix2 an API for generating JSON based STIX objects and TAXII messages with the Go (Golang) programming language.
 Please see the examples directory and the README files in each of the sub packages for more information.
 This API is built